asweigart/fractalartmaker/README.md

 # fractalartmaker
 A module for creating fractal art in Python's turtle module.

 Fractals are recursive, self-similar shapes.
-The `fractalartmaker` module (abbreviated as `fam`) helps you create fractals in the Python programming language using Python's built-in `turtle` module.
-This module is based on the "Fractal Art Maker" chapter of the free book, [The Recursive Guide to Recursion](https://inventwithpython.com/recursion/) by Al Sweigart.
-Additional changes have been made to make it easier to use and experiment with.
+The `fractalartmaker` module (abbreviated as `fam`) lets you create fractals in Python's built-in `turtle` module.
+This module is based on the "Fractal Art Maker" chapter of my free book, [The Recursive Guide to Recursion](https://inventwithpython.com/recursion/).

 Quickstart
 ===========

-Run `pip install fractalartmaker` to install.
+To install, run `pip install fractalartmaker` in the command line terminal.
 Run `python -m fractalartmaker` on Windows or `python3 -m fractalartmaker` on macOS to run the demo and view nine pieces of fractal art made by Al Sweigart.

 First, you must know a little bit of Python programming and Python's `turtle` module.
 [RealPython.com has a `turtle` module tutorial.](https://realpython.com/beginners-guide-python-turtle/)